What excursions are available?

 The Base Towers viewpoint is one of the most impressive, iconic, and demanding excursions with around 4 hours of ascent and 4 hours of descent.

 You begin the hike by crossing the Ascencio River in the direction of Chileno Camping, which marks the halfway point of the trail, where you will take a necessary pause to evaluate your physical and weather conditions.
 From this point, you will continue ascending, surrounded by an amazing lenga forest and glacier streams, until you reach the last flat stretch before the steep and rocky glacier moraine.
-This final segment requires considerable effort, but it will be compensated by your arrival at one of the most impressive viewpoints of the Cono Sur: the three imposing Paine Towers rising up before you.
+This final segment requires considerable effort, but it will be compensated by your arrival at one of the most impressive viewpoints of the Cono Sur: the three Paine Towers rising up before you.

 It's physically demanding and allows you to experience the variability of Patagonian weather, which will awaken your senses as you capture the beauty of the flora and fauna throughout the day.

-12-13 hours | 22km | High
+12-13 hours | 22km | Hard | Available daily

 2. French Valley Hike

-You will begin the excursion by sailing in a catamaran for 30 minutes across Pehoe Lake until you reach the first point: Paine Grande refuge.
-You’ll start the walk by crossing various terrains with flat and rocky sections, with the imposing Paine Horns as your backdrop throughout this first stretch.
+Another one of the most iconic postcards within the Paine Massif.
+It's a trail featuring a variety of landscapes with approximately 4 hours of ascent and 3.5 hours of descent.
+You will begin the excursion by sailing in a catamaran for 30 minutes across Pehoe Lake until you reach the first point: Paine Grande Refuge.
+You’ll start the walk by crossing various terrains with flat and rocky sections, with the Horns as your backdrop.

 The physical demands of this hike are high due to the constant ups and downs along a trail with a steep finish.
 Nevertheless, the panoramic view of the valley will be unforgettable.

-10-12 hours | 21km | High
+10-12 hours | 21km | Hard | Offered Nov-Mar (4 days per week)

 3. Grey Trail

-After an hour and a half of hiking, you will reach the De Agostini viewpoint, and then continue to your final destination, the Grey Glacier viewpoint.
-Here, you’ll enjoy a stunning view of a 3 km wide glacier wall, the Nunatak, and the presence of icebergs on the lake's beach.
+You will start the excursion by sailing on a catamaran across Lake Pehoe to reach the Paine Grande refuge.
+Your hike will begin through the Grey Valley, traversing along the slope of the imposing Paine Grande, the highest mountain in the Paine Massif.
+After an hour and a half of hiking, you will reach the De Agostini viewpoint, and then continue to your final destination, the Glacier Grey viewpoint.
+Here, you’ll enjoy a view of a 3km-wide glacier wall, the Nunatak, and the presence of icebergs on the lake's beach.

-10-12 hours | 24km | High
+10-12 hours | 24km | Hard | Offered Nov-Mar (3days per week)

 4. Paine Lookouts (Vehicle Tour)

-This tour has a photographic and interpretive character aimed at those who want to explore Torres del Paine National Park without engaging in extensive hikes.
+This tour has a photographic and interpretive character aimed at those who want to explore Torres del Paine National Park without extensive hiking.
 The Paine Lookouts tour, with an approximate duration of 7 hours by vehicle, allows you to traverse the park from west to east, stopping at various natural and panoramic viewpoints to appreciate the mountains, lakes, rivers, forests, waterfalls, steppes, and historical sites, while also being surprised by the presence of local wildlife in each area.

 You will conclude this excursion by sharing a picnic and enjoying the unique landscape beauty that this territory offers.

-7-8 hours | Easy/Moderate
+7-8 hours | Easy/Moderate | Available daily

 Half-day Excursions